-1. Applicability.
-A Comprehensive Sign Program (CSP) must be approved prior to the issuance of any sign permit within a development included within Section 44-10-09.A.

-- 2. Requirements.
+- 1. Applicability.
+A Comprehensive Sign Program (CSP) must be approved prior to the issuance of any sign permit within a development included within Section 44-10-09.A. - 2.
+Requirements.
 The following materials shall be submitted to the director of economic and community development upon receipt of a Comprehensive Sign Program application: - a.
 Completed application form; - b.
-Map of parcel(s) and boundaries within which signs shall comply with the Comprehensive Sign Program (CSP); - c.
-Elevation drawings or annotated images for any building elevation where signage is proposed or where sign band areas are proposed for permitted future signage placement; - d.
-Elevation drawings or annotated images for any freestanding sign, including monument/ground signs and pole (pylon) signs proposed; - e.
-Form standards, including signage size, color, material or placement, which are designed to provide coordination between signs within a single development; and - f.
-Property owner authorization for any property owners with property within the boundaries of the Comprehensive Sign Program. - 3.
+Property owner authorization; - c.
+Map of parcel(s) and boundaries within which signs shall comply with the Comprehensive Sign Program (CSP); - d.
+Elevation drawings or annotated images for any building elevation where signage is proposed or where sign band areas are proposed for permitted future signage placement; - e.
+Elevation drawings or annotated images for any freestanding sign, including monument/ground signs and pole (pylon) signs proposed; - f.
+Any design or form standards proposed for all current or future signage within the defined area of the Comprehensive Signage Plan (CSP), as applicable to any application. - g.
+Responses to modification standards, as applicable to any application. - 3.
 Action by Director of Economic and Community Development.
 Upon receipt of a complete application, the director of economic and community development shall review the materials for compliance with the provisions of this section.
 The director of economic and community development shall then schedule the application for consideration by the Appearance Commission. - 4.
 Action by Appearance Commission.
 The Appearance Commission shall review the application, the staff report, any oral or written comments received at the public meeting, and responses by the applicant to the standards for Comprehensive Sign Programs (CSP), as defined in Section 44-10-09.D.
 The Appearance Commission shall then approve, approve with conditions, or deny the application. - 5.
 Records.
 A record of all sign permit applications within an area subject to an approved Comprehensive Sign Program, amendments to the Comprehensive Sign Program approval, or interpretations related to the Comprehensive Sign Program, shall be kept on file in the office of the Director of Economic and Community Development and shall be available on request to any person pursuant to the Freedom of Information Act, 5 ILCS 140/1 et. seq. - 6.
 Additional Permits.
 A Comprehensive Sign Program (CSP) shall not constitute a sign permit for any individual sign. - 7.
 Appearance Review Exemption.
-Signs which are compliant with sign standards within an approved Comprehensive Sign Program (CSP) shall be approved or denied administratively by the director of economic and community development. - 8.
-Amendment and Repeal.
-The Comprehensive Sign Program (CSP) shall remain in effect for all property within the area defined by the original application unless amended or repealed.
+Signs which are compliant with sign standards within an approved Comprehensive Sign Program (CSP) shall be approved or denied administratively by the director of economic and community development.

+- 8. Amendment and Repeal.
+The Comprehensive Sign Program (CSP) shall remain in effect for all property within the area defined by the original application unless amended or repealed. - a.
-- a.
 Amendment.
 Amendment applications shall be completed and filed with the director of economic and community development.
 The director of economic and community development shall review the application and approve, approve with conditions, advance the application to the Appearance Commission, or deny the application. - b.
 Repeal.
 A repeal of the Comprehensive Sign Program shall require written agreement of all property owners within the defined boundaries of the Comprehensive Sign Program, filed with the director of economic and community development at least 30 days in advance of the proposed date of repeal. - i.
 Modifications and Non-Conformities.
 Any sign which was approved with modifications from this Section with approval of a Comprehensive Sign Program shall be considered a legal non-conforming sign structure and shall be subject to the requirements for such signs found in Section 44-10-10.